Beluga whale

 The native peoples of North America and Russia have hunted belugas for many centuries.
 They were also hunted by non-natives during the 19th century and part of the 20th century.
 Hunting of belugas is not controlled by the International Whaling Commission, and each country has developed its own regulations in different years.
 Currently, some Inuit in Canada and Greenland, Alaska Native groups and Russians are allowed to hunt belugas for consumption as well as for sale, as aboriginal whaling is excluded from the International Whaling Commission 1986 moratorium on hunting.
 The numbers have dropped substantially in Russia and Greenland, but not in Alaska and Canada.
-Other threats include natural predators (polar bears and killer whales), contamination of rivers (as with Polychlorinated biphenyl (PCBs) which bioaccumulate up the food chain), climate change and infectious diseases.
-The beluga was placed on the International Union for Conservation of Nature's Red List in 2008 as being "near threatened"; the subpopulation from the Cook Inlet in Alaska, however, is considered critically endangered and is under the protection of the United States' Endangered Species Act.
+Other threats include natural predators (polar bears and killer whales), contamination of rivers (as with polychlorinated biphenyl (PCBs) which bioaccumulate up the food chain), climate change and infectious diseases.
+The beluga was placed on the International Union for Conservation of Nature's Red List in 2008 as being "near threatened"; the subpopulation from the Cook Inlet in Alaska is considered critically endangered and is under the protection of the United States' Endangered Species Act.
 Of all seven extant Canadian beluga populations, those inhabiting eastern Hudson Bay, Ungava Bay, and the St. Lawrence River are listed as endangered.

 Belugas are one of the most commonly kept cetaceans in captivity and are housed in aquariums, dolphinariums and wildlife parks in North America, Europe and Asia.
-They are considered charismatic because of their smiling appearance, communicative nature, and supple, graceful movement.
+They are considered charismatic because of their docile demeanour and characteristic smile, communicative nature, and supple, graceful movement.

+Etymology

+The common name for the whale, as well as for the unrelated beluga sturgeon, is derived from the Russian word белый (belyj), meaning 'white'.